NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

     -u, --uid=              Unix filesystem user id (uid) to apply when creating new volume (if not specified, uid of source volume will be retained) (Note: cannot apply uid of '0' when creating clone).
     -x, --readonly          Read-only option for mounting volumes locally.
     -j, --junction          Specify a custom junction path for the volume to be exported at.
     -e, --export-hosts      colon(:) seperated hosts/cidrs to to use for export. hosts will be exported for rw and root access
     -e, --export-policy     export policy name to attach to the volume, default policy will be used if export-hosts/export-policy not provided
-    -d, --snapshot-policy            snapshot-policy to attach to the volume, default snapshot policy will be used if not provided
-    -s, --split              start clone split after creation -r, --refresh            delete existing clone if exists before creating a new one -d, --svm-dr-unprotect           disable svm dr protection if svm-dr protection exists
+    -d, --snapshot-policy   snapshot-policy to attach to the volume, default snapshot policy will be used if not provided -s, --split             start clone split after creation -r, --refresh           delete existing clone if exists before creating a new one -a, --preserve-msid     when refreshing clone preserve the original clone msid (can help nfs remount) -d, --svm-dr-unprotect  disable svm dr protection if svm-dr protection exists
 ```

 ##### Example Usage